RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 ENV["JULIA_ROS_HOME"] = expanduser("~/Projects/R/ROS-Exampls")
 ```

-R itself does not necessarily needs to be installed for this to work.
+R itself does not necessarily need to be installed for this to work.
 Tha ROS-Examples package can be found [here](https://github.com/avehtari/ROS-Examples).

 ## Approach